Well-quasi-ordering digraphs with no long alternating paths by the strong immersion relation: Introduction

 We remark that even though Theorem \ref{main_label} is optimal, it is known that some class of digraphs with arbitrarily long alternating paths are well-quasi-ordered by the strong immersion relation.
 For example, Chudnovsky and Seymour \cite{cs} proved that tournaments are well-quasi-ordered by the strong immersion relation.
 Note that the class of digraphs in Theorem \ref{main_label} is closed under taking subgraphs, but the class of tournaments is not.
+The result for tournaments was extended to semicomplete digraphs by Barbero, Paul and Pilipczuk \cite{bpp}.